THE

 from ambiguity.

-It is as follows:24
+it is as follows:24

 (i)

-The ‘pervasive
+the ‘pervasive

 presence’ of the hetu in the